Matrax/DeadOrRabbits/README.md

 ## Description

-Unity 3D game that developed for a school project.
+An Unity 3D game developed for a school project.
 This is a short "horror" game where the player need to find all the seven chocolate rabbits without dying by an invisible things.
 You can hear these invisible things close to you when your heart beats quickly.